DarrenNakamura/ebr-interactive-map/README.md

 * Map can be zoomed in and out by clicking the zoom buttons in the top right or by using scroll wheel
 * Each location has an invisible button that highlights when hovered/clicked
 * When clicked, each location opens an iframe with the corresponding Living Valley entry in it
-* Menu button opens a menu to toggle options
+* Menu button opens a menu to switch between maps

 # Potential Features (TODO)
 * Add map overlays from expansions